Clever/sphinx/README.md

     X-RateLimit-Reset: 1394506274
     X-RateLimit-Bucket: authorized-users

-In case your application hits a rate limit, an empty response with a `429 Too Many Requests` status code will be returned.
+In case the client hits a rate limit, an empty response with a `429 Too Many Requests` status code will be returned.

 Request: